mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 I replied immediately, "I am not inclined."

 "Hold on, Liffa, let me finish.
 You would be working with our engineers to send a spacecraft up and figure out what we're dealing with.
-It would take no more than a La'To, then you can head back home to Heiko."
+It would take no more than a la'tova, then you can head back home to Heiko."

 I retorted, "And what use would a farmer be to scientists?"

 "An ex-engineer, you mean."

-I was aghast that he knew this.
+I was aghast.
+How could he possibly know that?

-"Melna told me about your family's land trust.
-Besides your hidden talents, you would be a fantastic liaison between our engineers and the observers in Heiko, as you've had experience with the work of the Heiko observers."
+"Melna told me about your family's land trust, how you gave it all up for the family business.
+Honorable.
+In addition to your hidden talents, you would be a fantastic liaison between our engineers and the observers in Heiko, as you've had experience with them."

-He had a convincing argument, but I remembered what Melna said about him.
+I thought of Jesse, wondered if they were messing with him as well.
+Fajro had a convincing argument, but I remembered what Melna said about him.

 "I don't trust you.
 You could do anything with me and get away with it," I said.

 "Sure, you can't trust me.
+But you also can't trust any of the criminals in that detestable Ulukoma either."

+He took a step closer and I stepped back.

-But you also can't trust any of the criminals in Ulu either.
-If something were to harm the Heiko fidelant's jundmaman, the selfless hero-messenger, it would be terrible for Holrag and our entire project.
-You would surely be in safe hands.
-A few days on the frontlines of civilization is surely much better than whatever you would get in Ulu."
+"Think of it this way," he explained.
+"If something were to harm the you under my watch, the Heiko fidelant's maman, the selfless hero-messenger, it would be disastrous for Holrag and our entire project.
+You will surely be in safe hands.
+A few days on the frontlines of civilization is surely much better than whatever you would get in Ulukoma."

 The magistrate butted in, "I believe that Fajro's suggestion would be a fitting alternative and that the state would see more use in applying you to the problem than sending you someplace where you mindlessly twiddle your thumbs in the cold.."

 I withdrew from the door and faced the wall.
-I had never felt so powerless before: my fate being discussed by a room full of powerful men while I stood in a cell, like I wasn't even there.
-And my decisions were now between two extremely risky cases.
-I listened intently to the silence surrounding us and begged for a message, but none came.
-The pulse in my head and the gentle shifting of cloth behind me filled my headsound.
+I had never felt so powerless before: my fate was being discussed by a room full of powerful men while I stood in a cell, listening, understanding, with only a choice between two terrible situations.
+The silence in this room surrounded me, stifled my mind, begged me for an answer.
+Only the pulse in my head and the gentle shifting of cloth were audible.

 "Let's give hae a moment, guys," I heard Kipnu say.